favourogunbiyi/data_analysis_portfolio/README.md

 **Project Link:** [TradeZone-E-Commerce-Analytics-SQL-Business-Analysis](https://github.com/favourogunbiyi/TradeZone-E-Commerce-Analytics-SQL-Business-Analysis)

-### Business Problem
+**Business Problem**
-TradeZone, a multi-vendor e-commerce marketplace, had customer, order, payment, review, seller, and product data spread across multiple raw tables but no clear analytical layer for decision-making.
-Leadership needed answers to recurring business questions around **conversion, revenue concentration, seller quality, payment behaviour, and customer spending patterns**.
+TradeZone is a multi-vendor e-commerce marketplace.
+Its customer, order, payment, review, seller, and product data sat across multiple raw tables with no analytical layer.
+Leadership couldn't answer basic questions about conversion, revenue concentration, seller quality, or which customers were actually worth retaining.

-### Solution
-I built a SQL-driven analysis workflow that cleaned the marketplace data, investigated performance across multiple business areas, and translated the findings into a structured **Executive Analyst Memo**.

-### What This Project Solved
-- **Conversion visibility:** Identified states generating strong customer acquisition but weak purchase conversion, helping highlight where customer growth was not translating into revenue.
-- **Revenue concentration:** Surfaced the product categories and items driving the largest share of sales, giving the business a clearer view of revenue dependency.
-- **Seller quality monitoring:** Connected fulfilment performance and review behaviour to evaluate which sellers were supporting or damaging customer experience.
-- **Customer value segmentation:** Analysed spending patterns to separate low-, mid, and high-value customer groups for more targeted retention and marketing decisions.
+**Data & How Messy It Was**
+Seven raw tables needed validation before any analysis could run — inconsistent category labels, unstandardised city names, and duplicate records were all present.
+I documented every fix rather than silently patching around it, so the analysis stays auditable.

+**Tools & Methods**
-- **Performance-based incentives:** Built the analytical logic for a seller bonus qualification view using both revenue contribution and review quality.
+PostgreSQL for cleaning and multi-table joins; structured SQL logic for cohort-style conversion tracking (30-day windows), revenue concentration, and a seller-bonus qualification model combining revenue contribution with review quality.

-### What I Delivered
-- **Cleaned and validated 7 SQL tables** before analysis
-- **Answered 8 business questions** across conversion, product performance, seller quality, customer spend, payment behaviour, and reward qualification
-- **Documented unresolved data-quality issues** and flagged risks that could affect interpretation
-- **Produced an Executive Analyst Memo** that translated SQL outputs into business-facing findings and recommendations

-### Analytical Highlights
-- **SQL joins & aggregations:** combined multi-table marketplace data to answer business questions across customers, sellers, products, and payments
-- **Data quality checks:** handled missing values, duplicates, inconsistent category labels, and city standardisation issues before analysis
-- **Business framing:** structured the work around decisions and performance questions, not just raw metrics
-- **Insight communication:** converted technical findings into written recommendations suitable for non-technical stakeholders
+**Findings**
+Some states drove strong new customer sign-ups but weak 30-day purchase conversion — acquisition wasn't the bottleneck; conversion was.
+A small set of product categories accounted for a disproportionate share of revenue, exposing concentration risk.
+Fulfilment performance and review quality diverged for several sellers — a seller can look "fine" on delivery speed and still be hurting the customer experience.

+**Recommendation & Impact**
+I flagged the underperforming conversion states for a targeted onboarding or incentive push, and proposed the seller-bonus logic as a starting point for a fairer performance-pay model.
+Full details and the SQL itself are in the [Executive Analyst Memo in the repo]().

+**Why this project matters:** This is raw marketplace data, cleaned by hand, turned into decisions — not a demo dataset with the mess already removed.

 ### Example SQL Logic
 This SQL query describes how I solved my first business question